dxatscale/sfpowerkit/README.md

   -v, --value=value                                                                 (required) Value of the custom label

+  --package                                                                         Name of the package that needs to be appended, omit this if ignore namespace is used

+  -i, --ignorenamespace                                                             Ignores the addition of the namespace into the fullname
+                                                                                    (API Name)

   --apiversion=apiversion                                                           override the api version used for api requests made by this
                                                                                     command